redwoodjs/redwood/docs/docs/intro-to-servers.md

 ~/.ssh/known_hosts
 ```

-:::info title=Reusing IP addresses
+:::info Reusing IP addresses

-If you're connecting to cloud-based servers, turning them on and off, and potentially reusing IP addresses, you'll get an error message the next time you try to connect to that IP (because the signature of the server itself is now different and is different than what's stored in `known_hosts`.
+If you're connecting to cloud-based servers, turning them on and off, and potentially reusing IP addresses, you'll get an error message the next time you try to connect to that IP (because the signature of the server itself is now different than what's recorded in `known_hosts`.
 Find that line and delete it from `~/.ssh/known_hosts` and you'll be able to connect again.

 :::